 The S measurement is a reliable measure that correlates well to the DLS score: it is a simple, rapid method for general practitioners to screen dogs for unaffected hip joints.
 Magnification serendipidously had a desirable affect as it made abnormal hip joints look proportionally more abnormal relative to normal joints.
 Considering the overlap between dogs with and without hip dysplasia and the limits of agreement, we recommend using an S measurement cut-point of less than 5 mm to identify dogs that are highly unlikely to have HD.
 Using this cut-point, false-positive results are anticipated, which is desirable when the attempt is to cull dogs with HD.
 However, a radiographic phenotype cannot be used to eliminate HD from a population as it contains no information about the genotype of the dog.
 For effective breeding practices, estimated breeding values should be applied.

 Radiographs made while dogs are help in this DLS position can be readily measured by veterinarians or sent to Cornell Veterinary College (care of Dr. Todhunter) for measurement.
 A report is generated which provides the DLS score and S measurement of each dog and its score relative to others in the breed.
-For images sent to Cornell, a standard OFA style ventrodorsal radiograph with the hips in the extended position would also be taken to provide the best estimate of the presence of secondary arthritis and for measurement of the Norberg angle.
+For dogs examined at Cornell, a standard OFA style ventrodorsal radiograph with the hips in the extended position would also be taken to provide the best estimate of the presence of secondary arthritis and for measurement of the Norberg angle.
 To aid in ongoing development of genetic tests for hip dysplasia, we request that an EDTA blood sample accompany the images.

 Breeding Dogs with Good Genetic Potential